 Did we miss something?
 We want to try it!
 Leave a comment to let us know.

-And after your vegan/vegetarian meal, if you are looking for some good coffee, check out the 6 best coffee shops in El Poblado.
+Also, after your vegan/vegetarian meal, if you are looking for some good coffee, check out the 6 best coffee shops in El Poblado.
 And if you like vegan ice cream, see my article about Sharbets in El Poblado with some delicious vegan ice cream loaded with fruits and veggies.